spectrocloud/librarium/README.md

 ## Versioning

 > [!NOTE]
-> Detailed documentation on versioning can be found in internal [Versioning](https://spectrocloud.atlassian.net/wiki/spaces/DE/pages/1962639377/Versioning) guide.
+> Detailed documentation for versioning can be found in the internal [Versioning](https://spectrocloud.atlassian.net/wiki/spaces/DE/pages/1962639377/Versioning) guide.

 All versioned content belongs to a specific version branch.
 The version branch name follows the naming convention `version-X-X`.
 The version branch is used to generate versioned content.

 There are three files that are used for generating versioned content:

-- [`versions.sh`](./scripts/versions.sh) - A bash script that loops through all the versions branches and generates the versionioned content.
+- [`versions.sh`](./scripts/versions.sh) - A bash script that loops through all the version branches and generates the versionioned content.

 - [`update_docusaurs_config.js`](./docsearch.config.json) - A node script that updates the `docusaurus.config.js` file with all the required vesioning parameters.

-- [`versionsOverride.json`](./versionsOverride.json) - A json file that contains the versioning overrides.
-This file is used to override the default versioning behavior.
-These values are used to update the `docusaurus.config.js` file.
+- [`versionsOverride.json`](./versionsOverride.json) - A JSON file that contains the versioning overrides.
+These values are used to update the `docusaurus.config.js` file with non-default values.

 ### Build Versioned Content Locally

-To build the versioned content, use the following steps:
+To build versioned content locally, use the following steps:

 1. Issue the following command to generate the versioned content.